Parliament of Singapore: Members of Parliament

-The Parliament of Singapore is unicameral – all Members of Parliament (MPs) make up a single chamber, and there is no senate or upper house.
+The Parliament of Singapore is unicameral – all MPs (Note: Anggota Parlimen) make up a single chamber, and there is no senate or upper house.
 At present, the effect of the Constitution of Singapore and other legislation is that there can be a maximum of 105 MPs.
-Members of Parliament are elected by the people while up to 12 Non-constituency Members of Parliament (NCMPs) and up to nine Nominated Members of Parliament (NMPs) may be appointed.
+Outside of elected MPs, up to 12 non-constituency MPs (NCMPs) and up to nine nominated MPs (NMPs) may be appointed.
 After the 2025 general election, 97 MPs were elected and two NCMPs were appointed (or, in the terms of the Parliamentary Elections Act, declared elected) to Parliament.

-Unlike many legislatures in the world, any legislator who is a Member of Parliament in Singapore (representing either the party in Government or in Opposition) and does not possess a portfolio within the executive Cabinet, is free to hold a full-time occupation in the private sector as well as holding executive, advisory and directorship positions within private-sector companies and non-government organisations.
-In Singapore, Non-Cabinet MPs are commonly employed in the private sector or even may run their own private business as an entrepreneur.
-Rules regarding conflict of interest within Parliament, are not defined by Parliamentary codes of conduct but instead the political parties internally define the code of conduct for their representatives within Parliament.
-Notably, PAP internal rules stipulate that party MPs "should not use their political position to champion the interests of the companies or lobby the Government".
-In essence, PAP party rules clearly define that an MP "must not exploit" his public position for either his or her own personal interest or the benefit of his or her own employer.
+Unlike many legislatures in the world, any MP in Singapore (either in government or in opposition) who does not possess a portfolio within the Cabinet may legally hold a full-time occupation in the private sector as well as executive, advisory and directorship positions within private-sector companies and non-government organisations.
+In Singapore, non-Cabinet MPs are commonly employed in the private sector or operate businesses they own as entrepreneurs.
+Each political party defines the code of conduct for MPs representing it; conflict-of-interest regulations are not prescribed by parliamentary codes of conduct.
+PAP internal rules stipulate that PAP MPs "should not use their political position[s] to champion the interests of the companies or lobby the Government"; an MP "must not exploit" their public position for either their own personal interest or the benefit of their employer(s).